Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Protocols for Joint Watermarking and Encryption on the Complex Domain

 Then, for the watermarking and data exchange phase, at each designated time $t_k$, sensor data is generated, watermarked, encrypted, and transmitted for verification. \begin{enumerate} \item DC's Challenge Factor: DC chooses a Gaussian integer factor $\lambda_k$ with $\Re(\lambda_k)\cdot\Im(\lambda_k)\neq 0$ (from ${\mathbb{Z}[i]}^*_p$).
 DC then encrypts $\lambda_k$ using its own public key $\mathbf{K}$, yielding the ciphertext $(\psi_{k,1}, \psi_{k,2}) = \enc_{\mathbf K}(\lambda_k, b_{\lambda_k})$, where $b_{\lambda_k}$ is a randomly chosen ephemeral key.
 DC sends this ciphertext to S. \item Sensor's Data and Watermark Embedding: S generates its data reading $d_k$ (an integer, typically representing a real-world measurement).
 S then assigns the pre-agreed watermark $w_k$ to the imaginary part of the data, forming a complex-valued plaintext $\delta_k = d_k + i w_k$.
 Next, S encrypts this combined plaintext $\delta_k$ using DC's public key $\mathbf{K}$, resulting in the ciphertext $(\psi'_{k,1}, \psi'_{k,2}) = \enc_{\mathbf K}(\delta_k, b_{\delta_k})$, where $b_{\delta_k}$ is another randomly chosen ephemeral key.
 Making use of the homomorphic property of Gaussian ElGamal, S component-wise multiplies the received challenge ciphertext with its own generated ciphertext:

-S then sends the resulting combined ciphertext $(\psi''_{k,1}, \psi''_{k,2})$ to DC.
-This step simultaneously performs both embedding and encryption, with the additional benefit of homomorphic multiplication. \item DC's Decryption and Verification: Upon receiving the combined ciphertext $(\psi''_{k,1}, \psi''_{k,2})$, DC decrypts it using its private key $a$.
+This step simultaneously performs both embedding and encryption, with the additional benefit of homomorphic multiplication.
+S then sends the resulting combined ciphertext $(\psi''_{k,1}, \psi''_{k,2})$ to the DC. \item DC's Decryption and Verification: Upon receiving the combined ciphertext $(\psi''_{k,1}, \psi''_{k,2})$, the DC decrypts it using its private key $a$.
 Due to the homomorphic property, the decrypted value $\mu_k = \dec_a(\psi''_{k,1}, \psi''_{k,2})$ will correspond to the product of the two original plaintexts: $\mu_k = \lambda_k \cdot \delta_k \pmod{p}$.
 Given the careful selection of $p$ to be sufficiently large, this modular result $\mu_k$ is guaranteed to be equivalent to the exact, non-modular product $\lambda_k \cdot \delta_k$ as Gaussian integers.
 To isolate the watermarked data, DC then computes $\delta_k = \mu_k / \lambda_k$ using standard complex number division.
 Finally, DC extracts the original sensor data $d_k$ from the real part of $\delta_k$ and the embedded watermark $w_k$ from its imaginary part.
 The data $d_k$ is accepted only if the extracted watermark $w_k$ correctly matches the expected time-dependent watermark; otherwise, the data is discarded, indicating potential tampering or an unauthorized source. \end{enumerate}